slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/02-key-concepts.md

 SlipStream™ is a web application that can be accessed easily from any modern browser.
-SixSq runs a public [SlipStream™ hosted service](https://slipstream.sixsq.com/) but you may also have access to another SlipStream™ server run your organization.
+SixSq runs a public [SlipStream™ hosted service](https://slipstream.sixsq.com/) but you may also have access to another SlipStream™ server run by your organization.
 If so, contact your local administrator for the server's address.

 ## Finding Your Way Around

 Metadata about your images and deployments are organized into projects in SlipStream™.
 Each project consists of a number of modules.
-The modules may be *Project*, *Machine Image* or *Deployment* modules.
-Here is a short description of these module types:
+The modules may be _Project_, _Machine Image_ or _Deployment_ modules:

 Project
 :   A container of modules used to provide logical grouping.
 A project